wintershammer/soundProcessingAssignment/README.md

 The experiments were focused on style-transfer between tracks of heavily melodic/harmonic character and tracks of exclusively rythmic/percussive character.
 Unfortunately, due to lack of resources, the results where quite noisy.
 Cleaned up (denoised, compressed, equalised) versions are also available under the `experiments` folder.

 The experiments where done in two major batches:
-* Transfer of melodic style to rythmic content (with results: 'rs_ms.mp3', 'rc_ms.mp3', 'rc_mc.mp3').
+* Transfer of melodic style to rythmic content (with results: `rs_ms.mp3`, `rc_ms.mp3`, `rc_mc.mp3`).
-* Transfer of rythmic style to melodic content (with results 'jazzFolk.mp3', 'stranaJazzLonger.mp3').
+* Transfer of rythmic style to melodic content (with results `jazzFolk.mp3`, `stranaJazzLonger.mp3`).

 For the first batch we note that the results where essentially the content track (the heavily rythmic one) with a "melody" overlayed on top, following the rythm and tempo of the content.
-The 'rc_mc' result is particularly interesting, in that it contains melodic movement (up and down motion) that was not present in the style track (which exhibited downward motion only).
+The `rc_mc` result is particularly interesting, in that it contains melodic movement (up and down motion) that was not present in the style track (which exhibited downward motion only).

 The second batch of results is much more interesting, showing clear transfer of rythmic elements (especially snare and bass drumwork) onto the content track, with surprising accuracy.